-Task To create a custom license to assign to a policy as you create or edit the policy, do the following:
+Task To create a custom license to assign to a policy as you create or edit the policy, do the following: 1.
+Open the policy profile for which you want to create or edit a license policy.
+See Adding or Editing a Policy

-- 1. Open the policy profile for which you want to create or edit a license policy.
+- Open the policy profile for which you want to create or edit a license policy.
 See Adding or Editing a Policy Profile for details. - 2.
-Navigate to the Licenses section in the policy profile and do either: - To edit an existing license policy, click the Edit icon at the end of that policy's row. - To create a new license policy, click Add License.
+Navigate to the Licenses section in the policy profile and do either: - To edit an existing license policy, click the Edit icon 🖉 at the end of that policy's row. - To create a new license policy, click Add License.